MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ## Implemented limits

 The following services have implemented FGRL limits, with enforcement of these limits in place since **May 2016**.
-To reiterate, these limits will be the same across all sandboxes and titles.
+These limits are the same across all sandboxes and titles.

 **Any title that was published via Xbox Developer Platform or Partner Center and shipped prior to May 2016 will be considered Legacy and therefore exempted.**